Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 Dogs should not eat any type of licorice in large amounts or regularly.
 Do whatever you can to keep sugary candy away from your pet.

-Too much sugar has a slew of negative health effects for your dog.
+Too much sugar has a slew of negative health effects on your dog.

 More Dog Food Resources